ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*
 | *Note: Reboot required after change*

-1 byte bitmap of which EKF2 instances will use the output from the EKF\-GSF yaw estimator that has been turned on by the EK2\_GSF\_RUN parameter\.
+1 byte bitmap of which EKF2 instances will use the output from the EKF\-GSF yaw estimator that has been turned on by the EK2\_GSF\_RUN\_MASK parameter\.
 If the inertial navigation calculation stops following the GPS\, then the vehicle code can request EKF2 to attempt to resolve the issue\, either by performing a yaw reset if enabled by this parameter by switching to another EKF2 instance\.
-Additionally the EKF2 will  initiate a reset internally if navigation is lost for more than EK2\_GSF\_DELAY milli seconds\.

 +---------------------+